Statement of Stockholders' Equity

 To illustrate, let's assume that 1,000 shares of common stock are exchanged for a parcel of land.
 The stock is publicly traded and recent trades have been at $35 per share.
 The par value is $0.50 per share.
 The land's fair market value is not as clear since there has not been a comparable sale during the past four years.

-The entry made to record the exchange will show the land at the fair market value of the common stock, since the stock's fair market value is more clear and objective than someone's estimate of the current value of the land:
+The entry made to record the exchange will record the land at the fair market value of the common stock, since the stock's fair market value is more clear and objective than someone's estimate of the current value of the land: